Ohio's largest and most unique school!

 Add flavor and fun to your next event!

 Need a new place for get-togethers with co-workers, family and friends?
 Schedule a Private Cooking Class designed just for you and your group!
-Our cooking classes are always fun and informative, and you can select from two different formats: demonstration or hands-on.
+Our cooking classes are always fun and informative, and you can select from three different formats: demonstration, hands-on or virtual.
 Menu options are endless.

-Demonstration classes are great if you have a group of 40 or less who want to eat a great meal and learn how it is prepared, but want us to do the cooking.
+Demonstration classes are great if you have a group up to 12 who want to eat a great meal and learn how it is prepared, but want us to do the cooking.
 You and your guests can sit back, enjoy the show and eat some great food.
 Or maybe your group is a bit more adventurous.
-If so, schedule a hands-on class for up to 16 people.
+If so, schedule a hands-on class for up to 12 people.
 You and your guests will roll up your sleeves and learn to cook.
 Select from many great classes for a fun-filled event!
 Out of town or want to cook from home?
 Our virtual classes are great for groups up to 99!

 Contact us for more information and to make reservations.